AckerlyXu/heima/articles/hdinsight/hdinsight-apache-storm-with-kafka.md

-<properties
+---
-    pageTitle="Use Apache Kafka with Storm on HDInsight | Azure" description="Apache Kafka is installed with Apache Storm on HDInsight.
+title: Use Apache Kafka with Storm on HDInsight | Azure
+description: Apache Kafka is installed with Apache Storm on HDInsight.
 Learn how to write to Kafka, and then read from it, using the KafkaBolt and KafkaSpout components provided with Storm.
-Also learn how to use the Flux framework to define and submit Storm topologies." services="hdinsight"
+Also learn how to use the Flux framework to define and submit Storm topologies.
-    documentationcenter=""
-    author="Blackmist"
-    manager="paulettm"
-    editor="cgronlun" />
-<tags
-    ms.assetid="e4941329-1580-4cd8-b82e-a2258802c1a7"
-    ms.service="hdinsight"
-    ms.devlang="java"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-data"
-    ms.date="03/20/2017"
-    wacn.date=""
-    ms.author="larryfr" />
+services: hdinsight
+documentationcenter: ''
+author: Blackmist
+manager: paulettm
+editor: cgronlun

+ms.assetid: e4941329-1580-4cd8-b82e-a2258802c1a7
+ms.service: hdinsight
+ms.devlang: java
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 03/20/2017
+wacn.date: ''
+ms.author: larryfr
+---

 # Use Apache Kafka (preview) with Storm on HDInsight

 Apache Kafka is a publish-subscribe messaging solution that is available with HDInsight.
 Apache Storm is a distributed system that can be used to analyze data in real-time.
 This document demonstrates how you can use Storm on HDInsight to read and process data from Kafka on HDInsight.
 The example in this document uses a Java-based Storm topology that relies on the Kafka spout and bolt components available with Apache Storm.

-> [AZURE.NOTE]
+> [!NOTE]
 > The steps in this document create an Azure resource group that contains both a Storm on HDInsight and a Kafka on HDInsight cluster.
 These clusters are both located within an Azure Virtual Network, which allows the Storm cluster to directly communicate with the Kafka cluster.
 >
 > When you are done with the steps in this document, remember to delete the clusters to avoid excess charges.